dasm/charm-opensearch-k8s/README.md

 * [ ] define app relations for HA deployments (password share)

 ### Configuration
+* [X] Autogeneration of secure password during a startup.
 * [ ] Support for license file as well as license URL
 * [ ] Add option to upload custom `internal_users.yml`
 * [ ] Configure upload of cacert files